Gyo: Story

+Tadashi, a young man, and his longtime girlfriend Kaori arrive on the island to enjoy a scuba-diving vacation in Okinawa.
+After encountering a fish with legs, Kaori, who has a hyper-sensitive sense of smell, becomes irritated by its smell and begs Tadashi to get rid of it.
+He seals it in a bag, but it manages to escape.

-Gyo opens with a crew of fishermen aboard a trawler dragging up a number of strange-looking fish in the boat's net.
+Meanwhile, a crew of fishermen aboard a trawler dragged up several strange-looking fish in the boat's net.
 Upon trying to inspect the unusual creatures, they discover that the strange fish seem to have legs.
 The fish then suddenly scuttle away, diving back into the ocean.

-Meanwhile, in Okinawa, Tadashi, a young man, and his longtime girlfriend Kaori arrive on the island to enjoy a scuba-diving vacation.
-Encountering a fish with legs, Kaori, who has a hyper-sensitive sense of smell, becomes irritated by its smell and begs Tadashi to get rid of it.
-He seals it in a bag, but it manages to escape.
 The next day, large amounts of marine life with legs invade Okinawa, including a legged great white shark which menaces the protagonists.
 Tadashi and Kaori manage to return to Tokyo, although Kaori becomes irritated and paranoid, claiming to smell the fish.
 They both encounter the bagged fish they originally encased and present it to his uncle, Doctor Koyanagi.

-Koyanagi reveals that the creature is the result of the Imperial Japanese Army's World War II research into a virus that causes its host to produce a deadly and repulsive stench, in a desperate effort to turn the tide of the war.
-His father developed a "walking machine", which pumps the virus into a host and causes the host to release the gas which powers the machine's movement; walking machines were built to carry the hosts farther, allowing them to reach and sicken enemy troops.
+A short while later, Tadashi returns to find Koyanagi missing an arm.
+He reveals that he was examining the machine in detail, it used a series of spikes and tubes to latch onto his arm, forcing him to amputate it.
+The walking machine scuttles into the room, now carrying Koyanagi's arm instead of the fish.
+Koyanagi explains that the creature is the result of the Imperial Japanese Army's World War II research into a virus that causes its host to produce a deadly and repulsive stench, in a desperate effort to turn the tide of the war.
+His father developed a "walking machine," which pumps the virus into a host and causes the host to release the gas, which powers the machine's movement; walking machines were built to carry the hosts farther, allowing them to reach and sicken enemy troops.
 However, during the war, enemy aircraft sunk the ship carrying the prototypes for the walking machines.